Sponsorship Guide

 A few final things to consider:

-• Sponsorship agreements can't start earlier than September 1st (the Union's and your group's financial year start)
+• Sponsorship agreements can't start earlier than August 1st (the Union's financial year start)

 • Sponsorship agreements shouldn't finish any later than June 30th, as to not bind future committees.